A Complete Guide to Fascia, Posture, and Whole-Body Alignment

 Rather than isolating individual areas, the practitioner works to coordinate:

-By the end of the series, the goal is a body that functions as a coordinated system rather than a collection of separate parts.
+By the end of the series, the goal is a body that functions as a coordinated system, integrated around the Line, rather than a collection of separate parts.

 Benefits of Structural Integration

-People often seek Structural Integration, or Rolfing, when they want long-term structural improvements rather than temporary relief — and this work is well suited for office workers and professionals dealing with the postural effects of sedentary work, athletes looking to improve movement efficiency and recover from chronic injuries, and anyone living with persistent back, neck, hip, or knee pain.
+People often seek Structural Integration, or Rolfing, when they want long-term structural improvements rather than temporary relief.
+This work is well suited for office workers and professionals dealing with the postural effects of sedentary work, athletes looking to improve movement efficiency and recover from chronic injuries, and anyone living with persistent back, neck, hip, or knee pain.
 It also benefits those managing repetitive strain conditions like tennis elbow, shoulder impingement, or carpal tunnel syndrome — where fascial patterns throughout the whole body may be contributing to localized symptoms.

 Common benefits reported by clients include: